guilhermeutzig/react-emails-boilerplate/README.md

 - `pre-build.js`: Script used to "clean" the HTML that will be generated, removing script tags, unnecessary divs and changing `<link>` to styliner work.
 - `inlinecss.js`: Script used to transform SCSS to inline styles.

+# Do whatever you want!

+Since it is React and SCSS that we are dealing with, you can create whenever components and classes you want to help your development!